stanford-futuredata/gavel/PHYSICAL_CLUSTER.md

 Gavel is comprised of a centralized scheduler (deployed on a separate scheduling server) and workers (each worker has 1 or more GPUs).
-Jobs are submitted to the scheduler; the scheduler then computes a heterogeneity-aware allocation, and then grants resources to jobs in rounds.
+Jobs are submitted to the scheduler.
+The scheduler then computes a heterogeneity-aware allocation for each active job using its policy framework.
+It then uses its round-based scheduling mechanism to determine how to grant resources to jobs.

 ## Environment setup

-To setup the environment necessary to run Gavel, simply run `pip install -r scheduler/requirements.txt` followed by `make` on the scheduler server as well as all worker servers.
+To setup the environment necessary to run Gavel, simply run `pip install -r scheduler/requirements.txt` followed by `make` -- this needs to be done on the scheduler server as well as on all the worker servers.

 ## Scripts